 The campus and adjacent 1.3-mile section of the American River Parkway from the Guy West footbridge east to about a half-mile past the Howe Avenue bridge are typical examples of disturbed, “modern”, streamside woodlands.
 The campus has large expanses of well-cared-for lawn with many hedges, planters, mature introduced trees and, near the northwest corner of the campus, a large arboretum.
 The parkway has few remaining large cottonwoods and willows, but there are many small willows and tangled berry vines and open savannah populated by introduced annual grasses, as well as native annuals and perennials.
-Note: Ongoing vegetation removal work (in 2023) by the Army Corps of Engineers has removed much of these plants in this area, especially on the lower slopes of the riverbanks.
+Note: Vegetation removal work (2023-24) by the Army Corps of Engineers removed many of these plants in this area, especially on the lower slopes of the riverbanks.

 Birding the site: In winter, look for Dark-eyed Junco, crowned sparrows, Yellow-rumped and Orange-crowned Warbler, Ruby-crowned Kinglet, Cedar Waxwing, Red-breasted Sapsucker, Northern Flicker, Downy Woodpecker, and Hermit Thrush in all areas.
 An American Redstart was found as a winter vagrant in the eucalyptus trees along the west margin of the campus.
 Irruptive species such as Purple Finch, Evening Grosbeak, Pine Siskin and Varied Thrush can be present, but are not seen annually.
 Belted Kingfisher, California and Spotted Towhees, Fox and Lincoln Sparrows, Black Phoebe and Bewick’s Wren are among the species typically found on the parkway.
 Just downstream from the campus and the J Street bridge is a large gravel bar frequented by California Gull and other species that fly up and down the river.
 Pied-billed Grebe, Common Goldeneye and Common Merganser are seen on the river.